Secure Your AI & MCP Ecosystem

 Tool Poisoning Protection

-Our gateways inspect responses from MCP servers (such as tool calls, prompts, and resources) to detect malicious instructions that would otherwise poison your systems.
+Our gateways inspect responses from MCP servers (such as tool calls, prompts, and resources) to detect malicious instructions.

 Our Automatic Prompt Sanitizing uses advanced detection systems to ensure that nefarious tool calls attempting to exploit vulnerabilities are detected and blocked.